yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### FIPS mode only

-If FIPS mode is enabled, you must also perform the following steps to install the service pack:
+If FIPS mode is enabled, you must also perform the following steps to install the update:

 1. Run `togglefips --disable` to turn FIPS mode off.
 2. Start the Node Manager to move the JARs.
 3. Stop the Node Manager.
-4. Install the API Gateway service pack.
+4. Install the API Gateway update.
 5. Start the Node Manager.
 6. Stop the Node Manager.
 7. Run `togglefips --enable` to turn FIPS on again.